-In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement, which aims to improve the usefulness of the disclosures to financial statement users and reduce unnecessary costs to companies when preparing the disclosures.
-After the adoption of ASU 2018-13, the University is no longer required to disclose the amount and reasons for transfers between Level 1 and Level 2 of the fair value hierarchy; the policy for timings of transfers between levels; the valuation processes for Level 3 fair value measurements; and the changes in unrealized gains and losses for the period included in earnings for recurring Level 3 fair value measurements held at the end of the reporting period.
-The ASU also eliminated the requirement to disclose a roll forward for Level 3 fair value measurements.
-ASU No. 2018-013 is effective for annual periods beginning after December 15, 2019, with early adoption permitted.
-The University has adopted the standard effective July 1, 2020.
+In August 2018, the FASB issued ASU No. 2018-14, Compensation - Retirement Benefits - Defined Benefit Plans - General (Subtopic 715-20) - Disclosure Framework - Changes to Disclosure Requirements for Defined Benefit Plans which aims to improve the overall usefulness of disclosures to financial statement users and reduce unnecessary costs to companies when preparing the disclosures.
+ASU No. 2018-014 is effective for public business entities for annual periods beginning after December 15, 2021, with early adoption permitted on a retrospective basis to all periods presented.
+The University has adopted the standard effective July 1, 2022.
 The adoption of this guidance did not have a material impact on the consolidated financial statements.